2023 Solar Incentives Guide for Champaign, IL - Tax Credits & Rebates

 Next Steps for Installing Solar in Champaign

-You can qualify for solar incentives from the federal government and the Illinois government, as well as from your local utility company.
+You can receive solar incentives from the Illinois government and the federal government, as well as from your local utility company.
 This increase in availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
-Reaching out to your local Champaign solar panel installation expert is the best first step towards getting all the incentives you qualify for when you switch to solar energy.
+When you're ready to switch over to solar energy, talking to your local Champaign solar panel installation expert is a great first step.

 EcoWatch's Champaign, IL Solar Incentives FAQs